p2635/playwright-the-internet/README.md

 1. The website has a fairly fast response (I'd say within 5-10 seconds)
 2. The website does not contain broken links
-3. Each of the subpages makes sense to the tester
+3. Each page makes sense to the tester
    1. What is the point of this page?
    2. What can I test and not test on this page?